 Included Meals: Breakfast

 7 miles, easy to moderate, 1,200-ft. elevation loss

 At a local pub in Glaisdale, meet your driver for a 50-minute transfer to Helmsley, a traditional market town nestled in the Ryedale Valley amid the beauty of the North York Moors.
 Enjoy the remainder of the day exploring its pretty streets lined with traditional stone cottages, perhaps stopping by a tearoom or gift shop.
-Stroll along the Rye River, visit the busy market and admire its ancient castle.
+Stroll along the Rye River, visit the busy market, and admire its ancient castle.
 This evening enjoy dinner at your hotel’s restaurant, named for its dual functionality.
 By day The Gallery Restaurant is home to ‘Helmsley Galleries,’ the most important commercial collection of art in the North.
-As the evening draws, it takes on the more functional role as a 3 AA rosette restaurant serving inspiring modern cuisine that is huge on flavor and largely reliant on great Yorkshire ingredients.
+As the evening draws, it takes on the more functional role as a 3 AA rosette restaurant serving inspiring modern cuisine with strong flavors and largely reliant on Yorkshire ingredients.

 Accommodation: Black Swan, Helmsley